There are lots of things that you can do to make sure that your home is safe and comfortable.

 Radiators – If the top part of your radiator is cold, this may be because air is trapped.
 Bleeding the radiator will release this air and allow hot water to fill the radiator.
 Put the bleed key over the bleed valve, holding a cloth underneath to catch any water.
 Turn the key anti-clockwise and you will hear a hissing noise – this is the air being released.
 When the hissing stops and water starts to appear, turn the key clockwise and close the valve tightly.
 Never unscrew the valve completely.

-Blocked Drains.
-We all use oils and fats for frying and roasting.
+Blocked Drains – we all use oils and fats for frying and roasting.
 It also drains out of meat when we’re cooking it – DO NOT POUR IT DOWN THE DRAIN.
 Many fats are liquid when hot but turn to gooey gloop on contact with cold drains.
 They will congeal and eventually block the drains!
-Dispose of oils and fats in your bin or food caddy or pour your oils into old bottles and take them to your local recycling centre where they can be turned into clean fuels or disposed of sensibly.
+Dispose of oils and fats in your bin or food caddy or pour your oils into old bottles and take them to your local recycling center where they can be turned into clean fuels or disposed of sensibly.